“Work injuries and illnesses can affect every aspect of life for workers and their families.” – Maine Department of Labor

 9. Consider Taking Part in Your Company’s Employee Wellness Program

 Businesses who are genuinely devoted to their employees’ well-being frequently conduct wellness programs and even offer gym memberships to the workers.
 They know that by helping their workers stay fit, they can achieve success in the long run.

 A company’s wellness program can be as little as encouraging employees verbally to stay healthy or go as far as creating an in-house gym or buying them gym memberships.
 Many organizations even conduct yoga classes and swimming sessions for their staff.

 Whatever your company is offering, make sure you take advantage of it.
 Your employer is generous enough to assist you in taking good care of yourself, so do not take this opportunity for granted.
 Regular physical exercise will build your immunity and ward off ailments.
 It will also lessen your chances of stress-related illnesses that hinder your productivity.

-If your organization has placed a suggestion box, take advantage of it.
+If your organization has placed a suggestion box, take advantage of it to suggest workplace safety tips.
 Politely highlight your concerns, if any, and suggest efficient ways that can make the workplace more secure for everyone.
 Even the self-appraisal form can be used for this purpose as you can take the opportunity to communicate concerns regarding health and safety.

 Complying with the above workplace safety tips will ensure your safety at work.
 Do not hesitate to set your health and safety as your topmost priority.
 It is imperative not only to avoid injuries but also to boost productivity.
 Employers and the workers could go hand in hand to make the workplace as secure as possible.